 8. Sports Science

 Most of the graduates from this course end up being gym instructors in Nairobi.
 Quick question, with this economy why waste money on the gym?

 Most graduates from this course say that you need strong connections for you to get a job in this field.
-According to a recent data released by the joint admission board (now Kenya Universities and Colleges Central Placement Service), it considered the course to be less in demand in the Kenyan labor market.
+According to a recent data released by the joint admission board (now Kenya Universities and Colleges Central Placement Service), it considered the course to be less in demand in the Kenyan labour market.

 I’m sure microbiology is a rewarding field for the old people who practice it, but its demand in our country is very low.
 You also need to know that a bachelor’s degree in Microbiology is insufficient for you to be employed.
 I know a lot of friends who did microbiology and now are salesmen.